mmmuscus/Shadow-Functions-Engine/README.md

 ```cpp
 edgeLines edges;
 ```
-**Usage:** This variable holds the two lines that are currently being cast from the player to objects that dont let light through.
+**Usage:** This variable holds the two lines that are currently being cast from the player to objects that don't let light through.

 **Notes:** For information about the edgeLines structure click [here](#325-edgelines).
 ### 3.3.11. sleepTime